Types of Degrees Industrial Electronics Majors Are Getting

 At the countrywide level, the racial-ethnic distribution of industrial electronics technology/technician majors is as follows:

 |Hispanic or Latino||83|

-Students from other countries are interested in Industrial Electronics Technology/Technician, too.
+Americans aren’t the only ones with an interest in Industrial Electronics Technology/Technician.
 About 0.7% of those with this major are international students.

 How Much Do Industrial Electronics Majors Make?